open-telemetry/opentelemetry-java/docs/knowledge/general-patterns.md

 Javadoc at the author's discretion.

 - No `@author` tags.
-- New public API must include a `@since` annotation, but this is added as part of [release process](../../RELEASING.md), so omit.
+- New public API elements require a `@since` annotation.
+This is added automatically during the [release process](../../RELEASING.md) — do not include it in your PR.
 - See [section 7.3.1](https://google.github.io/styleguide/javaguide.html#s7.3.1-javadoc-exception-self-explanatory)
   for self-explanatory exceptions.